-Proposed § 9001.109 would prohibit employees, the spouses of employees and the minor children of employees of FHFA from purchasing real or personal property from the regulated entities unless it is sold at public auction or by other means that would ensure that the selling price of the property is the asset's fair market value.
-It is proposed as a supplement to the general prohibition in 5 CFR 2635.702 against the use of public office for private gain.
+Section 9001.109 prohibits employees, the spouses of employees, and the minor children of employees of FHFA from purchasing real or personal property from the regulated entities unless it is sold at public auction or by other means that would ensure that the selling price of the property is the asset's fair market value.
+This prohibition supplements the general prohibition in 5 CFR 2635.702 against the use of public office for private gain.